vinyarthi/example_project_end_to_end/README.md

 Hence, I will be choosing a very simple deterministic project as an example.

+In this case, it is a simple calculator.

 An I idea that I have in mind is that of a simple calculator.

 Let's start.